ankitects/anki-manual/src/browsing.md

 if any of its cards is selected, and in Notes mode, a card is considered to be selected if its note is selected.

-Other operations (like showing card information) only operate on a single card — the so-called _current_, card or note, which is usually the one that was last selected or clicked.
+Other operations (like showing card information) only operate on a single card or note.
+This is called the _current_ card or note, which is usually the one that was last selected or clicked.
 In Cards Mode, again, the current note is the note of the current card and in Notes mode, the current card is the first card of the current note.